 Why do an Award?

 First, you should think it’s fun to set goals, work towards them, and go on adventurous journeys.
 It’s also something that looks great on a college application.
 Universities love to know that you like to accomplish big things.
-Here’s a short article on “5 Ways Students Benefit from the Duke of Edinburgh Award Scheme” (“Duke of Edinburgh”, or DofE, is essentially the same as “International Award”).
+Here’s a short article on “10 Reasons to Choose DofE” (“Duke of Edinburgh”, or DofE, is essentially the same as “International Award”).

 Why join the International Award at LAS?
 Introductory slideshow:

 (LAS staff and students can view the slideshow directly on Google Slides.
 Click here.)

 This short promotional video is aimed primarily at Award Leaders.